aws-samples/aws-cdk-intro-workshop/workshop/content/english/20-typescript/70-advanced-topics/300-private-construct-hub/2000-create-construct-lib-pipeline-code.md

 separate repository.

 Navigate to [**CodeCommit**](https://aws.amazon.com/codecommit/) repository and create a repository named " construct-lib-repo".
-Clone the repository, "construct-lib-repo" in your local.
+Clone the repository, "construct-lib-repo" to your local.

 {{<highlight bash>}}
 git clone <<construct-lib-repo>>